Skip to main content

 state-ttl

-state-ttl is a parameter that defines the time-to-live for the blocks states.
+state-ttl is a parameter defining the block states' TTL.
 The default value is 86400 seconds (24 hours).
-You can decrease this value to reduce the database size, but for validators it's highly recommended to use the default value (keep the flag unset).
-Also, this value should be more than length of the validation period (the value can be found in 15th config param).
+You can decrease this value to reduce the database size, but for validators, it's highly recommended that the default value be used (keep the flag unset).

 MyTonCtrl> installer set_node_argument --state-ttl <value>